 I have a love affair with every good infographic I see.
 It can’t just be me, don’t you love it when you “see” the idea before someone makes you read the idea?
 That kind of double-enforced messaged, confirming what your audience thought all along – brilliant!

 Canva has fresher graphics, but did take me a little longer to get the gist of – I still think it has more longevity mostly because it is a multi-purpose tool.
-Canva will eventually cost me money once I use all of the free graphics and I can see how it would get expensive ala carte at $1 per graphic.
+Canva will eventually cost me money once I use all of the free graphics and I can see how it would get expensive a la carte at $1 per graphic.

-I think it is safe to say I am getting better at infographics.
-My third one is cleaner, fewer words, and to me easier to understand.
+My fourth one is cleaner, fewer words, and easier to understand.
 I think I am “getting there.”
 Then I will definitely start sharing mine.
-One way to share your graphics with the world is to publish them to Submit education infographic at eLearning Feeds.
-Feel free to share ones you already have that show growth like mine – I would love to swap stories with anyone learning as I am!
+One way to share your infographics with the world is to publish them to Submit education infographics at eLearning Feeds.
+Feel free to share ones you already have that show growth like mine – I would love to swap stories with anyone learning.